 Etizolam is not approved for medical use in the U.S., though it is commonly prescribed in Japan and some European countries.
 From a federal standpoint, the drug isn’t scheduled, but it’s considered a Schedule I drug in some states, which means it’s illegal to buy or sell it.

-Effects and Medical Uses
+Effects And Medical Uses

 Xanax and etizolam have similar effects, and both can cause anxiolysis (anxiety relief), hypnosis, sedation, and anticonvulsant effects.
-However, Xanax is most commonly prescribed as a remedy for anxiety and panic disorders.
+Xanax is most commonly prescribed as a remedy for anxiety and panic disorders.
 In some cases, it can be used to treat seizures.

-Etizolam has a wide variety of uses outside of the U.S. In low and common doses, it most commonly affects anxiolysis, but sedation and hypnosis can be more common in higher doses.
+Etizolam has a wide variety of uses outside of the U.S. In low and standard doses, it most commonly affects anxiolysis, but sedation and hypnosis can be more common in higher doses.
 In Japan, it’s marketed as a treatment for anxiety, pain, depression, sleep disorders, and even headaches.

-Why is Etizolam Used?
+Why Is Etizolam Used?

 Etizolam is primarily used to treat insomnia and anxiety disorders, and it’s especially good at relieving anxiety.
 But it’s less likely to have hypnotic effects.
 In higher doses, it can cause hypnosis, sedation, loss of motor control, and other effects consistent with sleep aids.

 Xanax has a longer duration of action, which can drowsiness the next day if it’s used as a sleep aid.
 Etizolam has a similar half-life, and it will be reduced to half of the original concentration in your blood after six hours.
 However, its effects peak at three hours and start to wane after that.
 Still, it may cause next-day drowsiness with a high enough dose.